Tourer Versus Static Holiday Home

 - Unsited mobile homes are worth a fraction of the price you will have paid for them.

-Before you sign that mobile home contract please read my article so that you are fully aware of all the implications.
+Before you sign that mobile home contract, please read this article so that you are fully aware of all the implications.
 I would also strongly suggest you consider the option of a touring caravan.
-They can be seasonally sited, which will give you most of the benefits of a mobile without the potential problems.
+They can be seasonally sited, which will give you most of the benefits of a mobile home without the potential problems.

 The Touring Caravan